zhumagalibota/WebDevProject/README.md

 # WebDevProject
-web shop similar to websites like wildberries and olx.
+mobile application that is similar to instagram.
 # Project_title
-e-commerce website
+mobile app
 ## Members

 ```